Millennium celebrations: UTC+5 to +3

-In Dubai (UTC+4), celebrations were happened in the newly-opened Burj Al Arab tower.
-Becoming the first event in the Middle East had happened.
+The Burj Al Arab tower in Dubai (UTC+4) was opened on 1 December to mark the new millennium.

 In Russia (UTC+3), Moscow's government and the Russian national government sponsored parties across the city.
 Celebrations were held at the Spasskaya Tower to ring in the new millennium.

 The President of Russia Boris Yeltsin unexpectedly announced his resignation during his annual Presidential New Year Address.
 For the rest of the day and into 2000, prime minister Vladimir Putin served as acting president, and he gave a New Year address of his own.
 Putin would later be elected president for a full four-year term in March 2000.

 UTC+2

 Former president of South Africa Nelson Mandela lit a candle in his former cell at Robben Island at the stroke of midnight.

 Athens held a fireworks display over the Acropolis and a televised choir sang the Olympic anthem, a Byzantine anthem and the Greek national anthem.

 In Egypt, a concert entitled The Twelve Dreams of the Sun with music by Jean-Michel Jarre was held at the Giza pyramid complex.
 A wave of persecution against the Coptic minority started on 31 December and continued into January as a massacre.
 It was the result of an argument between a Coptic Christian merchant and a Muslim customer in Kosheh, Upper Egypt, which led to an incident on New Year's Eve when relatives of the Muslim customer targeted Christian-owned shops and homes to be looted, destroyed, and burned.
 This then turned into an anti-Coptic riot and the police were not able to control the crowd.
 This riot continued throughout the night and into the new millennium when it culminated on 2 January with a massacre of 20 Coptic Christians.
 One Muslim was also accidentally shot dead by a fellow Muslim.

 In Jerusalem, and particularly at the Mount of Olives, fears that doomsday fanatics "could try to trigger an apocalypse prompted one of Israel's biggest peacetime police operations."